opensearch-project/documentation-website/_clients/javascript/helpers.md

 ## Bulk helper

 Running bulk requests can be complex because of the API structure.
-The bulk helper aims to provide a nicer developer experience around the Bulk API.
+The bulk helper aims simplifies the developer experience with the Bulk API.

 ### Usage